-- 1.03 Bands are assigned to classes based on the following enrollment levels (grades 10-12):
+- 1.03 Bands of America has a four-class system.
+Bands are assigned to classes based on the following enrollment levels (grades 10-12):

 - Class A 600 or fewer

-- Class AA 601 -1250
+- Class AA 601 -1325

-- Class AAA 1251 -1750
+- Class AAA 1326 -1850

-- Class AAAA 1751 and above
+- Class AAAA 1851 or more

-Enrollment numbers to determine classification breakdown are examined and reset every three (3) years by a procedure that considers the composition of Bands of America Fall Championships participation and participants during the prior three years.
+Per our commitment to re-evaluate the classification system, classification numbers are examined and reset every three (3) years by a procedure that considers the composition of Bands of America Championship participation using three years of data.
 The maximum enrollment number for Class A remains constant, while the enrollment levels for Classes AA, AAA, and AAAA are adjusted to levels (for the next three years) that would have established equal, cumulative numbers of participants in each class over the prior three (3) years.
-The current classification began with the Fall 2018 season.
-Using the data from 2019 and 2021 (BOA Championships did not operate in 2020), the next reclassification will occur effective Fall 2022.
+The current classification is set to begin with the Fall 2022 season, and the next reclassification will occur effective Fall 2025.